Many people are under the false belief that shipping containers are bulletproof and rustproof.

 Location Rust Prevention

-But rather, in extreme cases of these types of locations you shouldn’t build using shipping container homes without applying addition protection to the containers- more on that later.
+This is not to say that you can’t build in these areas using shipping containers.
+These types of locations require that you you shouldn’t build shipping container homes without applying additional protection to the containers.
+We’ll discuss this more later.

 Shipping Container Rust Treatment